ecaldwe1/file-type-converters/README.md

 `python yaml2json.py examples/y2j_example.yml`

 You will notice that a file `examples/y2j_example.json` is created when the script has finished.
-Additionally, a log file `logs/yaml2json.log` has been created.
+Additionally, a temporary directory has been created to store the log files.
+The log file for this script will begin with the `yaml2json_log_` prefix.
 If there are errors running the script, check this log file.